commercial-emacs/elpaso/README.rst

 As of this writing, gitlab's nascent search functionality is too rough hewn.

-If you've not registered a recipe, elpaso will happily attempt to package your repo by running ``package-buffer-info`` on each of your elisp files.
+If you've not registered a recipe, elpaso will happily attempt to package your repo by consulting your ``-pkg.el`` file, or in lieu of that, running ``package-buffer-info`` on each of your elisp files.
 You can help elpaso's cause by opening your package's main file, and running ``M-: (package-buffer-info)`` to ensure it produces a proper package descriptor.